-Deductions and allowances: The Federal Iraq income tax law provides for various deductions and allowances in calculating taxable income.
-In the Kurdistan Region, individuals are entitled to a tax-free legal allowance of IQD 1 million per month.
+Deductions and allowances: The Federal Iraq income tax law provides for various deductions and personal allowances, based on residence and family status, in calculating taxable income.

+In the Kurdistan Region, individuals are entitled to a tax-

+free legal allowance of IQD 1 million per month.

-Filing status: It is the employer's responsibility to make filings on a monthly or quarterly, and annual basis on behalf of their employees working in Federal Iraq and the Kurdistan Region.
+Filing status: The employer is responsible for the filing of monthly or quarterly returns and annual returns on behalf of its employees working in Federal Iraq and the Kurdistan Region.

-Filing and payment: Employers are required to withhold taxes on behalf of employees and pay the tax to the tax authorities by the 15th day of each month, and to submit annual tax returns on behalf of their employees.
-The annual personal income tax declaration must be made before 31 March of the year following the tax year.
+Filing and payment: Filing and payment: Employers are required to withhold taxes on behalf of employees and remit the amount to the tax authorities.
+In Federal Iraq, taxes withheld monthly from employees must be remitted by the 15th day of the following month.
+The annual personal income tax declaration must be made before 31 March following the end of the tax year.

-In the Kurdistan Region, taxes withheld from employees should be remitted on a quarterly basis.
+In the Kurdistan Region, taxes withheld from employees must be remitted on a quarterly basis.
 The withheld taxes along with the quarterly income tax returns are required to be submitted within 21 days following the end of the quarter.
-The annual income tax declaration must be made before 1 March of the year following the tax year.
-Penalties: Penalties are imposed on unpaid or late paid employment taxes, for both Federal Iraq and the Kurdistan Region, of 5% of the amount outstanding if payment is not made within 21 days of the due date, plus an additional 5% penalty if the tax still is outstanding after a further 21 days (i.e., 42 days in total).
+The annual income tax declaration must be made before 1 March following the end of the tax year.

+Penalties: Penalties are imposed on unpaid or late paid employment taxes, for both Federal Iraq and the Kurdistan Region, at a rate of 5% of the amount outstanding if payment is not made within 21 days of the due date, plus an additional 5% penalty if the tax still is outstanding after an additional 21 days (i.e., 42 days in total).

 Interest on late paid taxes is applied at a rate of 11% per annum on the amount outstanding in Federal Iraq.
-In the Kurdistan Region, interest on late paid tax is applied at a rate of 1.5% per month.
+In the Kurdistan Region, interest is applied at a rate of 1.5% per month